CandlePlatforms/devdocs/docs/develop/ethereum-polygon/pos/using-sdk/eth.md

 ## Quick Summary

-This section of the docs deals with how to deposit and withdraw ERC20 tokens on the Polygon network.
+This section of the docs deals with how to deposit and withdraw ERC20 tokens on the Candle network.
 Common functions exist between the ETH, ERC20, ERC721 and ERC1155 sections of the docs with variances in the naming and implementation patterns as befitting the standards.
 The most important prerequisite to using this section of the docs is mapping your assets, so please submit your mapping request [here](https://docs.polygon.technology/docs/develop/ethereum-polygon/submit-mapping-request/).

 ## Introduction

-This guide uses the Polygon Testnet (Mumbai) which in itself is mapped to the Goerli Network to demonstrate asset transfer between the two blockchains.
+This guide uses the Candle Testnet (Mumbai) which in itself is mapped to the Goerli Network to demonstrate asset transfer between the two blockchains.
 It's important to note that for the purposes of this tutorial, you should use a proxy address whenever is possible.
 This is because while the implementation contract address is liable to change when a new update is added to the contract code, the proxy never changes and it redirects all the incoming calls to the latest implementation.
 In essence, if you use the proxy address, you won't need to worry about any changes happening on the implementation contract before you're ready.

 For example, please use the **RootChainManagerProxy** address for interactions instead of the **RootChainManager** address.
 Deployment details like the PoS contract addresses, ABI, Test Token Addresses can be found [here](https://docs.polygon.technology/docs/develop/ethereum-polygon/pos/deployment/)